-Does your pet (as well as mine) don’t give a s**t that it’s a weekend and you’d like to sleep longer?
-My cat (Strachu) – every Saturday at 7 a.m. sings a serenade “I’m hungry!!”.
-And he doesn’t get any logical arguments that you went to bed late yesterday because: (cross out false one) you were at a party / you worked / your child didn’t let you sleep.
+Do you think that your pet gives a shit that it’s the weekend and you need to sleep in?
+My cat certainly doesn’t.
+Every Saturday at 7 am my cat Strachu meows a serenade “I’m hungry!!”.
+And he doesn’t give a hoot that you went to bed late last night because: (cross out false one) you were at a party / you worked / your child didn’t let you sleep.

-That is just one example where remote giving the pet food would be a blessing.
+That is just one example where a remote feeder would come in handy.

 The idea of Smart Homes is to facilitate everyday routine activities.
 One of them undoubtedly is pet feeding.
 Automatic “Smart” Pet Feeder integrated with the Smart System in your home gives many possibilities for doing it.